paralin/starred/README.md

 ## HTML

+- [josephrocca/OpenCharacters](https://github.com/josephrocca/OpenCharacters) - Simple little web interface for creating characters and chatting with them.
+It's basically a single HTML file - no server.
+Share characters using a link (character data is stored within the URL itself
+- [Farama-Foundation/miniwob-plusplus](https://github.com/Farama-Foundation/miniwob-plusplus) - MiniWoB++: a web interaction benchmark for reinforcement learning
+- [f/awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts) - This repo includes ChatGPT prompt curation to use ChatGPT better.
+- [tabler/tabler-icons](https://github.com/tabler/tabler-icons) - A set of over 4100 free MIT-licensed high-quality SVG icons for you to use in your web projects.
+- [aeagle/react-spaces](https://github.com/aeagle/react-spaces) - React components that allow you to divide a page or container into nestable anchored, scrollable and resizable spaces.
+- [microlinkhq/sdk](https://github.com/microlinkhq/sdk) - Make any URL embeddable.
+Turn any URL into a beautiful link preview.
+- [microlinkhq/metascraper](https://github.com/microlinkhq/metascraper) - Get unified metadata from websites using Open Graph, Microdata, RDFa, Twitter Cards, JSON-LD, HTML, and more.
 - [pmndrs/cannon-es-debugger](https://github.com/pmndrs/cannon-es-debugger) - Wireframe debugger for use with cannon-es https://github.com/react-spring/cannon-es
 - [davedoesdev/bpmux](https://github.com/davedoesdev/bpmux) - Node stream multiplexing with back-pressure on each stream
 - [hunar4321/particle-life](https://github.com/hunar4321/particle-life) - A simple program to simulate artificial life using attraction/reuplsion forces between many particles